shardeum/json-rpc-server/README.md

 ## Requirements

-If you are using `Docker`, in order to run the Shardeum JSON-RPC server, you must have the [Docker](https://docs.docker.com/get-docker/) installed.
+If you are using `Docker`, in order to run the Shardeum JSON-RPC server, you must have the [Docker](https://docs.docker.com/get-docker/) daemon installed.

 ## Installing project source code